Sablayan, Mindoro: Your best bet for an awesome summer getaway

 Apo Reef

-The Apo Reef Natural Park consists of three islands, which are the Apo Island; Binangaan, a rocky limestone island; and Cayos del Bajo, which is a flat corraline rock fomation.
-Apo Island is about 22 hectares.
-There is a designated campsite near the registration area, which also has comfort rooms and water pumps, which expels salt water.
+The Apo Reef Natural Park comprises three islands: Apo Island, Binangaan (a rocky limestone island), and Cayos del Bajo (a flat coralline rock formation).
+Apo Island itself covers about 22 hectares.
+There is a designated campsite near the registration area, equipped with comfort rooms and water pumps expelling saltwater.

-We stayed for two nights at Apo Island.
-We paid P 270.00 each for our entrance and environmental fee.
-Our itinerary included exploring the island’s lighthouse, lagoon and of course, snorkeling around it.
+We spent two nights at Apo Island, paying P 270.00 each for our entrance and environmental fees.
+Our itinerary included exploring the island's lighthouse, lagoon, and, of course, snorkeling around it.

-The caretakers of the island advised us that there are migratory birds nesting in the island so we needed to keep quiet.
-It was okay.
-We wanted to enjoy nature.
+The caretakers of the island advised us to keep quiet as there are migratory birds nesting on the island.
+This was perfectly fine with us, as we wanted to enjoy nature in a respectful manner.

-We also had beautiful sunsets at the island.
-Despite warnings of strong typhoon, we were blessed with clear skies.
+We were also treated to beautiful sunsets on the island.
+Despite warnings of a strong typhoon, we were blessed with clear skies.

 Libao Lake

-It was a quiet afternoon spent having snacks, exhanging pleasantries with the inmates who were there at the lakes and of course, taking photos.
+It was a quiet afternoon spent having snacks, exchanging pleasantries with the inmates who were there at the lakes, and, of course, taking photos.
 Some took naps.

 It was definitely the best scene to cap our five-day adventure in Sablayan.